The Complexity of Maximal/Closed Frequent Tree Mining for Bounded Height Trees: Maximal Frequent Tree Mining

 \subsection{Hardness of the Ordered Case}

 We show that there are no output-polynomial time algorithms for enumerating all maximal frequent trees of rooted ordered trees $\mathcal T$ even if the height of each tree is at most $2$.
-To this end, we show the \NP-completeness of \textsc{Another Maximal Frequent Tree} for ordered trees.
-We provide a reduction from \textsc{Another Maximal Frequent Itemset}.
-An input for this problem is a set of elements $U = \set{1, \ldots, n}$, itemsets $\mathcal X = \set{X_1, \ldots, X_k}$, a set of maximal frequent itemsets $\mathcal Y = \set{Y_1, \ldots, Y_\ell}$, and an integer $\eta$.
-The task is to determine whether the set of all maximal frequent itemsets of $\mathcal X$ is not equivalent to $\mathcal Y$.
-The authors in \cite{Boros:2003} showed the \NP-completeness of the problem.
+To this end, we show the \NP-hardness of \textsc{Another Maximal Frequent Tree} for ordered trees.

+We provide a reduction from \textsc{Another Maximal Frequent Itemset}, which is the same source problem as in the unordered case.
+Let $(U,\mathcal X,\mathcal Y,\eta)$ be an instance of this problem.
 Our reduction is as follows.
-An integer $\theta$ is equivalent to $\eta$.
-For each itemset $X_i$, we generate rooted trees $T_i$ as follows.
-The root of $T_i$ has $n$ children.
-If $X_i$ contains an element $j$, we add a leaf to the $j$-th child of the root of $T_i$.
-For each maximal frequent itemset $Y_i$, we generate a rooted tree, applying the same rule.
-For an itemset $X$, we denote the resultant rooted tree as $T(X)$.
-As shorthand notation, we denote the union of the multiset of resultant rooted trees of a set of itemsets $\mathcal X$ as $\mathcal T(\mathcal X)$.
+We set the threshold $\theta$ to $\eta$.
+The gadgets used in the reduction are illustrated in \Cref{fig:maximal:ordered:gadgets}.
+For each itemset $X \subseteq U$, we generate a rooted ordered tree $T(X)$ as follows.
+The root of $T(X)$ has $n$ children.
+If $X$ contains an element $j$, we add a leaf to the $j$-th child of the root of $T(X)$.
+As shorthand notation, we denote the union of the multiset of resultant trees of a set of itemsets $\mathcal X$ as $\mathcal T(\mathcal X)$.